Ian Taylor (British politician): Early life

 He went to Whitley Abbey School, Abbey Road, Coventry.
+He was an accomplished sprinter and played rugby for Warwickshire Schools.
 He studied at Keele University, receiving a BA (Hons) in Economics, Politics and Modern History in 1967.
 He then did research at the London School of Economics.
+He chaired both the Federation of Conservative Students and the European Christian Democrat and Conservative Students 1967-70.
 In 1969, he joined Hill Samuel & Co.
 In 1971, he became the manager of the European Department at Stirling & Co.
-From 1975 to 1978, he lived in Paris.
-He worked as a Director for Mathercourt Securities Ltd from 1980 to 1991.
+From 1975 to 1979, he joined a bank and lived in Paris.
+He was a Director for corporate finance of Mathercourt Securities Ltd from 1980 to 1991.
 He is an Associate of the UK Society of Investment Professionals and a Liveryman of the Worshipful Company of Information Technologists.

 Political career

 Before being elected for Esher in 1987, Taylor had fought Coventry South East in February 1974, being beaten by Labour's Bill Wilson.

 In the period in which he served Esher, the make-up of the seat was classified by economists as a 'natural home' for Taylor's party, and by historians as a safe seat, including its main successor, which he served from 1997 to 2010.
 Esher is part of the London Commuter Belt, and has seen strong Conservative majorities since the 1930s; Taylor won five elections before deciding to stand down at the 2010 general election to resume a business career.

 He was during his first two terms appointed Parliamentary Private Secretary (PPS) at the Foreign Office, Department of Health and Cabinet Office.
 He served as Minister for Science and Technology for most of the Second Major ministry: from 1994 to 1997.
 He became a Shadow Minister for Northern Ireland in 1997, tracking the peace process.
+He resigned in November 1997 after disagreeing with William Hague's increasing euro-scepticism.
+See his chapter in 'The Conservatives in Crisis' by Mark Garnett (Editor), Philip Lynch (Editor).

 He supported bids for leadership and main policies of Kenneth Clarke except in the 2005 Conservative leadership contest when he backed David Davis.